 By thorough hand-washing using soap and water by everyone involved in your care.
-Alcohol hand rub is ineffective and therefore not advised.
-Doctors, nurses, and other staff who care for patients with C. difficile will wear gloves and aprons when attending to them.
+Alcohol hand rub is ineffective for the C. difficile bacterial spores and therefore not advised.
+Doctors, nurses, and other staff who care for patients with C. difficile will wear gloves and aprons when attending to them and clean their hands with soap and water each time.
 This helps prevent the spread of infection to other patients.